iLib-js/loctool/docs/Plugins.md

 class API {
     /**
      * Return a new instance of a resource of the given type.
+     * The options are passed to the resource subclass
+     * constructor.
+The primary option is the "resType".
-     * The possible types are:
+     * The possible resType values are:
      *
      * <ul>
      * <li>string - the resource is a simple string</li>